5 Flattering Wide-Leg Jean Outfits for Women Over 50

 7. Go monochromatic for formal or business casual.

 Wide-leg jeans can be stunning for business casual or more refined ensembles.
-A key tip to remember here is that you never want to wear light wash denim when you want to look sophisticated and timeless.
-Not only is dark denim more slimming, but it offers a more professional approach.
+A key tip to remember here is that you should avoid wearing light-wash denim when you want to look sophisticated and timeless.
+Not only is dark denim more slimming, but it also offers a more professional approach.

-When you try to wear light wash styles in professional settings, you risk looking tired ands worn out.
-Save the light wash for casual or beach wear—it’s more practical!
+When you try to wear light-wash styles in professional settings, you risk looking tired and worn out.
+Save the light wash the casual wear and the beach.

 8. Don’t forget to prioritize comfort.

-At the end of the day, no matter how fashionable something is, what’s the use in wearing it if it isn’t comfortable?
-We’re not abiding by the “pain is beauty” mantra anymore, you don’t have to be uncomfortable to look Age-amazing.
+At the end of the day, no matter how fashionable something is, what’s the use if we’re not comfortable?
+We’re no longer adhering to he “pain is bad mantra; you don’t have to be uncomfortable to look Age-amazing.

-High-rise jeans, for example, are incredibly flattering but they aren’t always comfortable.
+High-rise jeans, for example, are incredibly flattering, but they aren’t always comfortable.
 Certain fabrics and materials may look good, but they may feel suffocating.
 Make sure to prioritize what feels comfortable for you.
-If you aren’t comfortable and confident in what you wear, it shows!
+If you aren’t relaxed and confident in what you wear, it shows!

 Other Ways to Style High-waisted Wide-leg jeans